VLADISLAV008/Airbus-Ship-Detection-Challenge/README.md

 4. Then we train the instance segmentation model - Deep Watershed Transform , which will separate the ships using the semantic segmentation that the UNet model produces.
 To be done

+# Results
+Due to the small amount of RAM on the existing computer, the model was trained for a small number of neural network training iterations (10 epochs were carried out, each of which had 100 iterations for a batch of 32 images).
+As a result, the resulting model incorrectly does the semantic segmentation of images.

 # How can we try to improve the model
 1. Pretrain the encoder for classifying ships.
 And then do not change the encoder weights when training the segmentation model.
 2. Use Data Augmentation for images with ships